Highly Sensitive? Keep Your Holiday Sparkle With Feng Shui

 •A stairway that ends too close to a wall may impede the flow of Ch’i in the building and the bodies of the inhabitants.
 You may feel blocked physically, emotionally and in your career.

-If you want to receive a cure for any one of these design features, I will ask you to honor the red envelope tradition.
+If you would like to receive a cure for any one of these design features, I am happy to share I request red envelopes, here is the red envelope tradition.

 Have you decided this will be your year? ”Boldness has genius”…start with one hour of Feng Shui A La Carte.
 Think of it as a fairy godmother for your house.